AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/public_state.md

 `PublicImmutable` is a type that can be written once during a contract deployment and read later on from public only.

-This makes the immutable public variables useful for stuff that you would usually have in `immutable` values in solidity.
-For example this can be the name of a token or its number of decimals.

 Just like the `PublicMutable` it is generic over the variable type `T`.
 The type `MUST` implement Serialize and Deserialize traits.

 You can find the details of `PublicImmutable` in the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/public_immutable.nr).